unt-libraries/untl-metadata-documentation/docs/guides/patent.rst

     -   You can view the pages by clicking on the thumbnail in the record
-    -   It may be helpful to compare the instructions to the examples to verify formatting
+    -   It may be helpful to look at the example values to verify formatting
     -   There is a :ref:`video tutorial <patent-tutorial>` at the bottom of the page if you would like to see an example record from start to finish